 Lithuania’s Ministry of Energy and the U.S. Department of Energy hosted the second Ministerial of the then-Partnership for Transatlantic Energy Cooperation (P-TEC) in October 2019 in Vilnius, Lithuania.
 Twenty-two countries, the European Commission, and the United States participated in the program, and included the formation of four Working Groups to drive discussions in areas of mutual interest: critical energy infrastructure, energy efficiency and renewable energy, nuclear energy, and security of energy supply.

-DOE looks forward to relaunching the Partnership for Transatlantic Energy and Climate Cooperation (P-TECC) at the third meeting in Warsaw, Poland.
-The program will focus on setting climate action and a just transition to a low-carbon future, while continuing the core of P-TECC’s mission of deploy innovative clean energy technologies that create jobs on both sides of the Atlantic.
+The Department relaunched the Partnership for Transatlantic Energy and Climate Cooperation (P-TECC) in September 2021 in Warsaw, Poland.
+The program focused on setting climate action and a just transition to a low-carbon future, while continuing the core of P-TECC’s mission of deploying innovative clean energy technologies that create jobs on both sides of the Atlantic.

 The Fourth Ministerial Meeting of the Partnership for Transatlantic Energy and Climate Cooperation, co-hosted by the Croatian Ministry of Economy and Sustainable Development and supported by the Atlantic Council and the American-Central European Business Association, took place on March 1-2, 2023, in Zagreb, Croatia.
 The event included a live-streamed Business Forum, followed by the Ministerial.
 This year’s event focused on European energy security